sdorra/airline/docs/guide/practise/types.md

 <T> TypeConverter getTypeConverter(ArgumentsMetadata arguments, ParseState<T> state)
 ```

-These methods should simply return the desired `TypeConverter`, all of our `TypeConverter` implementations also implement `TypeConverterProvider` by returning `this`
+These methods should simply return the desired `TypeConverter`, for simplicity all of our `TypeConverter` implementations also implement `TypeConverterProvider` by returning `this`